-The Overdrive bobbins are BIG, and while they have been hand-turned to be as light as possible, they are still heavier than any of the other Majacraft bobbins.
+The Overdrive bobbins are BIG, and while they have been made to be as light as possible, they are still heavier than any of the other Majacraft bobbins, especially when filled with yarn.
 This consequently means that they are harder to start rotating on the shafts.